WFP-VAM/HRM/README.md

 # High Resolution Mapping of Food Security

-To understand the food security situation of vulnerable populations, the World Food Programme is continuously conducting household surveys.
-The difficulties of collecting face-to-face data in remote or unsafe areas mean that the estimates are only representative at a low resolution - usually regional or district level aggregation - for a reasonable cost.
-However, WFP and other humanitarian actors need more detailed maps in order to allocate resources more efficiently.
-At the same time, geographic coordinates are increasingly being recorded in household surveys thanks to digital data collection tools.

-The main aim of our initiative is to leverage the high resolution mapping techniques developed in academia for use in WFP and  the humanitarian sector, and to make it accessible for a broad range of users.
-Another objective is to get the most accurate fine-scale maps on food security indicators.
-Our work was mostly inspired by the [WorldPop/Flowminder “bottom-up” approach to population mapping](http://www.worldpop.org.uk/about_our_work/case_studies/) and by [transfer learning techniques developed by Stanford University to poverty mapping](http://science.sciencemag.org/content/353/6301/790).

-The code-base is able to:
-  - read in geo-referenced survey data.
-  - downlaod relevant satellite images from a number of sources (Google Maps, Bing Maps, Sentinel).
+for information on the project, please refer to the [GitHub page](https://wfp-vam.github.io/HRM/).

+The application takes as input geo-referenced survey data, then for every survey _cluster_:
+  - downlaods relevant satellite images from the Google Maps Static API and Sentinel-2 from Google Earth Engine API.
+THe class that handles this is the [img_lib.py](https://github.com/WFP-VAM/HRM/blob/master/Src/img_lib.py)
-  - extract features from the images using pre-trained neural netowrks.
+  - extract features from the images using neural netowrks trained [here](https://github.com/WFP-VAM/HRM_NN_Training).
+Class that handles it is the [nn_extractor.py](https://github.com/WFP-VAM/HRM/blob/master/Src/nn_extractor.py)
+  - extrat features as distance to hospital and school from OpenStreetMap using the [Overpass API](http://wiki.osm.org/wiki/Overpass_API).
+The [OSM_extactor.py[](https://github.com/WFP-VAM/HRM/blob/master/Src/osm.py) handles that part.
+  - extarct remote sening indices from Sentinel 2, namely NDVI, NDBI and NDWI.
+[S2_indexes.py](https://github.com/WFP-VAM/HRM/blob/master/Src/rms_indexes.py) handles this part.
   - use ridge regression to infer indicator's value from the extarcted features.

+ All of the _training_ and _evaluaiton_ is coordinated by the [scripts/master.py](https://github.com/WFP-VAM/HRM/blob/master/scripts/master.py).

 The trained models can then be used for making predicitons in areas where no data is available.
+USe the [scripts/score_area.py](https://github.com/WFP-VAM/HRM/blob/master/scripts/score_area.py) for that.
 Work is in progress in the `application` directory for taking the method to produciton.

 ### How to run the code:
 #### Set-up
-Set up the necessary parameters in the ```config``` table.
-(WIP) and copy your dataset to the ```Data/datasets``` folder.
+Set up the necessary parameters in the ```config``` database table and configure the necessary DB paramters filling _config_template.yml_ and renaming it to _config_private.yml_ (sorry messy, is a WIP) and copy your dataset to the ```Data/datasets``` folder.
 Don't forget to populate the table with information about:
 * The dataset you are using and the filename.
 Check the data structure to see where to save the survey data.
 * The source of high-resolution satellite imageries, the number of tiles per point you are using and the tiff file you are using to define your gris coordinate system.
 Check the data structure to see where to save this tiff file.
-* The CNN network and the layer you are using to extract features.

-Don't forget to populate the private_config.yml with information about:
-* You bing and/or API keys
+* Aggregation parameters

 #### Train Model
 ```